 1. Analyzing The Words In The Query

 Google makes efforts to comprehend what you are searching for.
-This is the only pigeon Google have to deliver the relevant results of your query.
+This is the only pigeon Google has to deliver the relevant results of your query.

 Google is able to crack down your intention of what you are searching for with the help of language models, thus knowing that it can look up for the exact thing in its index.